Computer Patents: Everything You Need to Know

 If you choose to file a software patent, conduct sufficient research to make sure going through the process is worth the time and effort it will take.
 You may find other options that are less costly and complicated that give you sufficient protection for your creation.

 If you need help with computer patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.